vishnu09bharath/ai-usage-limit-monitor/README.md

 - Xcode (for building)
 - Antigravity installed at `/Applications/Antigravity.app`
   - This app spawns Antigravity’s bundled language server from inside the Antigravity app bundle.
+- Codex CLI installed and authenticated.

 ## Install (personal use)

 ### Option A: Archive from Xcode (recommended)

-1. Open `AntigravityUsageWatcher.xcodeproj` in Xcode.
+1. Open `AIUsageLimitMonitor.xcodeproj` in Xcode.
-2. Select scheme `AngravityUsageWatcher` and destination `Any Mac`.
+2. Select scheme `AIUsageLimitMonitor` and destination `Any Mac`.
 3. `Product` → `Archive`.
 4. In Organizer, select the archive → `Distribute App` → `Copy App`.
-5. Move the exported `AntigravityUsageWatcher.app` into `/Applications`.
+5. Move the exported `AIUsageLimitMonitor.app` into `/Applications`.

 ### Option B: Build from terminal